Expert medical and surgical care in Thailand

 Bypass Surgery Cost in Thailand

-Average Cost of Bypass Surgery in Thailand
+Average Cost of Bypass Surgery

 Cost Breakdown

 The total is made up of several components.
-The surgeon and surgical team fee is the largest single item — this covers the operating surgeons, first assist, and perfusionist.
+The surgeon and surgical team fee is the largest single item; this covers the operating surgeons, first assist, and perfusionist.
 Hospital and theatre fees cover the operating room, ICU bed, ward stay, equipment, and nursing.
 Anaesthesia covers the cardiac anaesthetist and intraoperative monitoring.
 Consumables include grafting materials, sutures, and any additional hardware.
 Aftercare includes cardiac rehabilitation sessions, medications, and follow-up appointments.

 What Affects the Price?